-Persons wishing to enter upon the two-year Bible Course must have had at least two years of English in high school, or have completed the Preparatory Course of the School, or have satisfactorily passed an entrance examination in English Grammar, English Composition, Orthography, and Reading.
+Persons wishing to enter upon the two-year Bible Course must have had at least two years of English in high school, or have completed the Preparatory Course of the Institute, or have satisfactorily passed an entrance examination in English Grammar, English Composition, Orthography, and Reading.
 Applicants failing in only one of these subjects may enter the Junior year, providing they carry that subject.
+The same educational standard prevails for the Bible-Music Course.